Activist Academy 2023

 In 2015, AIDS Action and Fenway Health launched Getting to Zero Massachusetts (GTZ), forming a statewide coalition of 40 organizations to achieve the aims of the Getting to Zero initiative.
 Since then, the Getting to Zero coalition undertook a successful statewide community engagement process to lay the groundwork for a conversation about Getting to Zero.

-The Getting to Zero Coalition is excited to relaunch the Activist Academy to train a team of HIV and AIDS activists in order to advocate for the community, mobilize others, and continue moving the conversation forward in Massachusetts.
+The Getting to Zero Coalition is excited to relaunch our 4th cohort of Activist Academy to train a team of HIV and AIDS activists in order to advocate for the community, mobilize others, and continue moving the conversation forward in Massachusetts.

-This program will recruit, train, and develop community stakeholders and activists in educating community members in issues related to HIV prevention and access to care for those living with HIV/AIDS.
-The Academy will equip participants with the comprehensive knowledge and tools to advocate on behalf of their community, mobilize and cultivate other activists, and educate community members and state officials.
+This program aims to develop community stakeholders and activists in educating community members in issues related to HIV prevention and access to care for those living with HIV/AIDS.
+The Academy equips participants with comprehensive knowledge and the tools to engage community members and state officials, and advocate on issues related to ending the HIV epidemic.

 Fenway Health is a federally qualified health center founded in 1971, dedicated to enhancing the wellbeing of the LGBT community through access to quality health care, education, research, and advocacy.
 Fenway Health is also the largest non-hospital provider of HIV/AIDS medical and behavioral health services in Massachusetts.